beibarysasqar/sales_eda/README.md

 - Line charts for analyzing time trends - Bar charts for comparing sales by category and region
 - Identifying top customers and products by sales volume

-## Key Findings
-- **Product Categories:** The highest revenue comes from categories X and Y, while the least profitable category is category Z.
-- **Regional Sales:** Region A demonstrates the highest sales volume, while region B demonstrates the lowest.
-- **Seasonality:** Peak sales were observed in months X and Y, with a decline in month Z.
-- **Customers:** The top 10 customers account for a significant portion of revenue.
-- **Products:** The best-selling products generate the bulk of revenue; there are also products with low sales that can be considered for assortment optimization.

 The project demonstrates the full cycle of data analysis—from data loading and cleaning to visualization and the formulation of business insights.